blackfinorca/sk-reality-scraper/README.md

 ## Features

 - Fetches listings for a selected city, transaction type, and list of category IDs.
+- Every row includes the `source` and `transaction` columns so ETL can track marketplace and deal type (e.g., `predaj`).
+- Accepts comma-separated city slugs, scraping each sequentially into the same output files.
-- Visits every listing detail page to collect structured data (price, price per m², floor, number of rooms, development name, energy certificate, description, etc.).
+- Visits every listing detail page to collect structured data (price, price per m², floor, number of rooms, development name, energy certificate, description, etc.) and captures the first three photo URLs for each property, including the `source` column for downstream ETL tracking.
 - Streams results into a CSV file row-by-row (so partial data is saved even if the run stops early).
 - Writes the final results to an Excel workbook (`.xls`) that is compatible with legacy spreadsheet software.
 - Includes throttling with gentle randomised delays, retry logic, a progress bar, and CLI options for customisation.